ppy/osu-wiki/wiki/Tournaments/TWC/2026/en.md

     - Seeds 1-8 will be designated as **Legends** (8 teams).
     - Seeds 9-32 will be designated as **Challengers** (24 teams).
 11. The 8 Legends teams will receive a bye, advancing directly to the winners bracket of the Round of 16.
-12. The 24 Challenger teams will proceed to the Group Stage.
+12. The 24 Challenger teams will proceed to the group stage.

 ### Group stage instructions

-1. Following the Qualifiers, the Group stage will feature the Challenger (seeds 9-32) teams.
+1. Following the Qualifiers, the group stage will feature the Challenger (seeds 9-32) teams.
-2. The 24 Challenger teams will be randomly drafted into eight groups of three.
+2. The 24 Challenger teams will be randomly drafted from three pots (filled based on qualifier seeding) into eight groups of three.
-3. Each team will play one match against every other team in their group (two matches total).
+3. Each team will play one match against every other team in their group (three matches for each group).
 All matches will be best of 9, with one ban for each team.
 4. Ranking within a group is determined by the number of matches won.
   - In the case of a tie in match wins, the team with the higher point difference, that is, wins minus losses across all matches, will be ranked higher.
   - If the tie persists, the head-to-head match result will be used.
-  - In the case of a three way tie, the Qualifier stage placement will be used.
+  - If the tie still persists, the team's qualifier seed will be used as a tiebreaker.
-5. After all group matches are completed, teams will advance to the bracket stage based on their final group placement (detailed below).
+5. After all group matches are completed, teams will advance to the bracket stage based on their final group placement.

 ### Group stage seeding procedure